bmschmidt/colorbar/README.md

 ## Creation

-Build a colorbar by calling the colorbar function.
+Build a colorbar by calling the colorbar function on a D3 selection.
+(Normally, this would be a `g` element; creation is analogous to )

 For example:

 ```
 <script src="http://benschmidt.org/colorbar/colorbar.js"></script>